 About Me!

-I am Zitong Lu (路子童 in Chinese), a third-year PhD candidate in cognitive neuroscience working with Dr. Julie Golomb in Vision and Cognitive Neuroscience Lab at The Ohio State University.
+I am Zitong Lu (路子童 in Chinese), a fourth-year PhD candidate in cognitive neuroscience working with Julie Golomb at The Ohio State University (OSU).
 Also, I am the OSU EEGlab manager!

-Before that, I received B.Eng. in software engineering from Northeastern University in China in 2018 and M.S. in cognitive neuroscience from East China Normal University in 2021.
-I worked with Dr. Yixuan Ku in Memory and Emotion Lab and did some studies about visual working memory and face perception.
+Before that, I received B.Eng. in software engineering from Northeastern University (NEU) in China in 2018 and M.S. in cognitive neuroscience from East China Normal University (ECNU) in 2021.
+I worked with Dr. Yixuan Ku and did some studies about visual working memory and face perception.

-I am the author of NeuroRA (a python toolbox for multi-modal neural data representational analysis), a Python EEG handbooks, EEG2EEG (a state-of-the-art inter-individual EEG converter).
+I am the author of NeuroRA (a python toolbox for multi-modal neural data representational analysis), a Python EEG handbooks, EEG2EEG (a state-of-the-art inter-individual EEG converter), and ReAlnet (a more human brain-like vision model optimized by human neural data).

 I am interested in understanding how we process object information in the complex and dynamics world using behavioral, EEG, fMRI and computational approaches and building more brain-like artificial neural networks.